rehierl/node-tree-outliner/3-basic-design/3-8-0-design-x.md

 * nodes `n1-9` declare sections `s1-9`
 * obviously, `s9` will always be empty

+Note that any type-2 sectioning node will have at least one type-1 sectioning node as its ancestor.
+That is, because the root node always acts as a type-1 sectioning node.

 Note that the default definition of sectioning nodes does not define the characteristic to close any open presequent section.
-Because of that, `s1` is a subsection to `s0`, `s2` a subsection to `s1`, ..., and finally, `s9` a subsection to `s8`.
-Consequently, the tree of sections that has its root in `s0` contains a single rtl-path (i.e. a rooted path that ends in a leaf, i.e. "rtl" for "root-to-leaf") of sections: `(s0,s1,s2,s3,s4,s5,s6,s7,s8,s9)`.
+Because of that, `s1` is a subsection to `s0`, `s2` is a subsection to `s1`, ..., and finally, `s9` is a subsection to `s8`.
+Consequently, the tree of sections that has `s0` as its root section contains a single rtl-path of sections (i.e. a rooted path that ends in a leaf - "rtl" for "root-to-leaf"): `(s0,s1,s2,s3,s4,s5,s6,s7,s8,s9)`.

 Obviously, the default definition of type-2 sectioning nodes alone is insufficient to manually define a proper section hierarchy.
-In order to support any tree of sections, means to mark the end of an open presequent section, or multiples thereof, are required.
+That is, because no section is closed before a subsequent sectioning node is entered.
+As a result, the next subsequent section will always be a subsection to all presequent sections.
+Because of that, and in order to support any tree of sections, means to explicitly mark the end of an open presequent section, or multiples thereof, are required.

 <!-- ======================================================================= -->
-## parent containers
+## explicit parent containers

 ```
             n0